smartcontractkit/crec-sdk/services/watchers/README.md

 )

 // Check for not found errors
-watcher, err := watchersService.FindWatcherByID(ctx, channelID, watcherID)
+watcher, err := watchersService.GetWatcher(ctx, channelID, watcherID)
 if err != nil {
     if errors.Is(err, watchers.ErrWatcherNotFound) {
         // Handle not found case gracefully